-Other information in the annual report
+Other information

-The Board of Directors is responsible for the other information in the annual report.
-The other information comprises all information included in the annual report, but does not include the financial statements, the statutory financial statements of First Swiss Mobility 2020-2 AG and our auditor's reports thereon.
+The Board of Directors is responsible for the other information.
+The other information comprises the information included in the annual report, but does not include the financial statements, the statutory financial statements of First Swiss Mobility 2020-2 AG and our auditor's reports thereon.

-Our opinion on the financial statements does not cover the other information in the annual report and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the financial statements, our responsibility is to read the other information in the annual report and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-Responsibilities of the Board of Directors for the financial statements
+Board of Directors' responsibilities for the financial statements

-The Board of Directors is responsible for the preparation of the financial statements that give a true and fair view in accordance with IFRS and the provisions of Swiss law, and for such internal control as the Board of Directors determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The Board of Directors is responsible for the preparation of the financial statements, which give a true and fair view in accordance with IFRS and the provisions of Swiss law, and for such internal control as the Board of Directors determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error